Hyperbaric Oxygen Therapy in cancer treatment

 Hyperbaric Oxygen Therapy HBO or HBOT (HBO2T) has its fans as an aid in Cancer Treatment.
 The argument runs that using a Hyperbaric Chamber (which is designed to increase blood oxygen levels and is proven to work in this way with a number of illnesses), will overcome one of the main influences of cancer: Namely, that cancer exists in a low-oxygen environment and plentiful oxygen can kill it off.
 HBOT has also been shown to significantly reduce inflammation in the body and this can be a precursor to cancer.
 Thus it has the potential to be a simple ´alternative cancer treatment´.

 But.
 And it is a big BUT.
-Is there any evidence that this theory really could be an alternative cancer ´cure´, or even a very promising complementary cancer therapy?
+Is there any evidence that this theory really could really translate into an alternative cancer ´cure´?
+Is there any evidence that it might be a very promising complementary cancer therapy?

 1. Research shows it is already used to good effect when used with radiotherapy where it does seem to reduce tissue damage and side-effects.

-2. Some cancer centres use it to improve the uptake of chemotherapy drugs.
+2. Some cancer centres use it to improve the uptake of chemotherapy drugs and improve results.

 Here we look at the use of Hyperbaric Oxygen and cancer in a little more detail.